mcfnord/rml/src/trial.md

-didn't understand how we had come from Lindquist on television saying there was an actual investigation, to this point where a rational man would conclude an actual investigation was concluded, and as a result, my act was deemed even worse than it appeared at the initial arraignment.
+didn't understand how we had come from Lindquist on television saying there was an actual investigation, to this point where a rational man would conclude an actual investigation had concluded, and as a result, my act was deemed even worse than it appeared at the initial arraignment.
 You would think actual investigation yield actual results, a deeper understanding, and a refinement of focus.
 With Lindquist, you'd be wrong.

-Having been accused of terrible crimes against a child, I already had an enormous report prepared by Washington's top expert in violent criminals.
+I was blessed to have met for ten hours with Washington's top expert in violent criminals.
 He unequivocally declared that I'm a harmless person.
 An enormous body of evidence confirmed that.
+Additional evidence from the people Mark called victims also pointed to flim-flam and bamboozle.
+I don't think the facts mattered to the prosecution.

 To be accused of threatening to murder a judge I had only great feelings toward was particularly insulting and